ppy/osu-wiki/wiki/Beatmap/Genre_and_language/en.md

 [Beatmaps](/wiki/Beatmap) submitted to the website have **genre** and **language** fields to help categorise songs.
 They are considered to be part of a beatmap's *metadata*<!-- TODO: link -->.

-Genre and language have no function in the game, but will be available as search options in osu!lazer<!-- TODO: link me -->.
+Genre and language have no function in the game, but will be available as search options in osu! (lazer release)<!-- TODO: link me -->.

 ## Beatmap listing